medic/cht-android/README.md

-Medic Android App
+CHT Android App
 ========================

-The medic-android application is a thin wrapper to load the [CHT Core Framework](https://github.com/medic/cht-core/) web application in a webview.
+The cht-android application is a thin wrapper to load the [CHT Core Framework](https://github.com/medic/cht-core/) web application in a webview.
 This allows the application to be hardcoded to a specific CHT deployment and have a partner specific logo and display name.
 This app also provides some deeper integration with other android apps and native phone functions that are otherwise unavailable to webapps.

 # APKs